-- Freezing TfL fares (excluding central government regulated fares such as travelcards) in 2024 with off-peak fares being introduced on Fridays all day for an initial three month trial period between March and May 2024. - Working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners (supplemented by free travel before 9am on Fridays for those aged 60+ for an initial three month trial period from March to May 2024), the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial-a-Ride schemes. - Providing £140 million to continue to fund universal free school meals for London's estimated 287,000 state primary school children for a second academic year until at least July 2025.
-This will save families up to £1,000 over two years per child as the cost-of-living crisis continues to hit. - Ensuring the Metropolitan Police Service (MPS) has the resources it needs to tackle violent crime by investing an additional £151 million in 2024-25 in policing and crime prevention.
-This includes investing an extra £6.5 million in London's Violence Reduction Unit to divert young people away from gangs and crime.
-More generally an additional £189 million is being invested to deliver reform of the MPS, including through the New Met for London programme to increase trust and confidence amongst Londoners in their police service - Funding 1,300 additional police officer posts and 500 extra Police Community Support Officers (PCSOs) from locally raised council tax and business rates revenues.
-This budget will see MPS receiving a record £1.143 billion in funding from the GLA - Tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners to access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives - Protecting vulnerable children and women at risk of abuse and domestic violence - Providing resources to rollout a transformation programme so that the London Fire Brigade (LFB) can implement the recommendations of the Grenfell Tower Inquiry and other key improvements.
-The London Fire Commissioner, with the full support of the Mayor, is also committed to continuing to implement the deep-rooted reform needed to the culture and systems within the LFB - Continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners - Delivering the Elizabeth line on its full timetable and route.
-The Elizabeth line has increased central London's rail capacity by ten per cent and is forecast to see upwards of 200 million passenger journeys per annum making it the busiest rail line in the UK.
-This follows on from the opening of Northern line extension to Nine Elms and Battersea Power Station in September 2021
+- Working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
+This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxi card and Dial-a-Ride schemes - Providing £147.5 million to continue to fund universal free school meals for London's estimated 287,000 state primary school children for a third academic year.
+By July 2026 ilt is estimated that this programme will save have saved London families up to £1,500 per child since its introduction in September 2023

-- Continuing to tackle London's housing crisis, by investing £6.4 billion over the next five years to increase the number of Londoners who have a safe, decent and affordable home as well as allocating resources to tackle homelessness and reduce rough sleeping. - Tackling the climate emergency following the expansion of the Ultra Low Emission Zone (ULEZ) London-wide to tackle air pollution, which has been supported by a £210 million vehicle scrappage scheme for small businesses and Londoners to help them switch to cleaner vehicles or retrofit their existing ones. - Investing in projects to enable more walking and cycling across London and - Funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.
+- Ensuring the MPS has the resources it needs to tackle violent crime by investing additional resources in front line policing and crime prevention.
+The Mayor has doubled investment in policing to help tackle crime, including recurring funding for 1,300 additional police officers funded from council tax and business rates income.
+While the Mayor provides MOPAC and the MPS with as much funding as possible, the impact of significant real-terms national government cuts over the last 14 years has left the MPS in a difficult financial position - Tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners to access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives.
+The Mayor has funded more than 500,000 positive opportunities to help divert vulnerable young Londoners away from crime - including through London's Violence Reduction Unit - Providing resources to roll out a transformation programme to support the LFB in implementing the recommendations of the Grenfell Tower Inquiry and other key improvements.
+The LFB now responds to emergencies faster and is rated as outstanding in how it responds to major and multi-agency incidents - Freezing bus and tram fares in 2025 and retaining the one-hour Hopper fare thus making transport more affordable for millions of Londoners.
+The Superloop network will also be expanded - Building on the success of delivering the Elizabeth line on its full timetable and route.
+The Elizabeth line has increased central London's rail capacity by ten per cent and saw over 500,000 passenger journeys between its opening date in 2022 and early 2025.
+This has made it the busiest rail line in the UK.
+This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021 - Rolling out new trains on the Piccadilly line, with the first new trains serving customers from 2025 and upgrading the signalling on the District and Metropolitan lines - Continuing to improve accessibility across TfL's network, increasing the availability of step-free access and toilets.
+In 2025-26, TfL will increase investment in step-free schemes to make progress towards its goal of halving step-free journey times across the network, as well as its target of making 50 per cent of London Underground stations fully accessible.
+All 41 Elizabeth line stations are now step-free - Continuing to tackle London's housing crisis, by investing £1.5 billion in 2025-26 to increase the number of Londoners who have a safe, decent and affordable home.
+The Mayor will also allocate resources to tackle homelessness and reduce rough sleeping - Investing in schemes designed to make walking, cycling and public transport safer, cleaner and more appealing in partnership with London boroughs.